-Respecting patient's wishes while they make decisions
+Respect the patient's wishes while they make decisions

-If your loved one makes a decision that you disagree with, remember it is their decision to make.
-Your loved one may ask you for your opinion, but they make a different decision.
+Your loved one may ask for your opinion, but then make a different decision.
+This is their decision to make.
 Even when you disagree, continue to communicate and support your loved one in their choices.

-If your loved one is incapacitated and you are making decisions on their behalf instructions, follow the intent of the person's wishes, as far as you understand them.
+If your loved one is incapacitated and you are making decisions on their behalf

+If you are a caregiver for an adult patient who is unable to make medical decisions, look for any advance directives that indicate their wishes.
+If there are no written instructions, follow the intent of the person's wishes, as far as you understand them.
 If you need help, ask your loved one's doctor to refer you to the hospital's palliative care team, who can help guide you through the decision-making process.